Cohen-Macaulayness of absolute integral closures: The geometric result

 In this section, we prove Theorem~\ref{KillCohFinite} by verifying that $(P_n)$ always holds true.
 The strategy is to access local cohomology of the structure sheaf via local cohomology of prismatic complexes, and then to use additional structures on the latter (such as a Frobenius action as well as a connection to \'etale sheaf theory via the Riemann-Hilbert functor) to annihilate cohomology after finite covers.
 To use the prismatic theory, we need to work over a perfectoid base, so we introduce the following notation:

 \begin{notation} We shall use the following notation throughout this section: \begin{enumerate} \item (The base) Let $V$ be a $p$-torsionfree $p$-henselian excellent DVR with residue field $k$, and let $\overline{V}$ be a fixed absolute integral closure of $V$, so the residue field $\overline{k}$ of $V$ is an algebraic closure of $k$.
 Then $\widehat{\overline{V}}$ is a perfectoid rank $1$ valuation ring with algebraically closed fraction field $C$; write $(A_{\inf}, (d))$ for the corresponding perfect prism.
-All occurrence of almost mathematics are in the usual context, i.e., with respect to $W(\mathfrak{m}^\flat)$, where $\mathfrak{m}^\flat$ is the maximal ideal of the tilt $\overline{V}^\flat$.
+All occurrence of almost mathematics are in the usual context (see Notation~\ref{GlobalNotation}).

 \item (The geometric object) Fix an integer $n \geq 1$.
 Let $X = \mathbf{P}^n_{\overline{V}}$.
 Let $K$ be the function field of $X$, and choose an algebraic closure $\overline{K}$ of $K$; let $\pi:X^+ \to X$ denote the normalization of $X$ in $\overline{K}$.
 Write $\Prism_X \in D_{comp,qc}(X)$ for the prismatic complex of the $p$-completion of $X$ in the sense of \cite{BMS1,BhattScholzePrism}.
 Write $D_{comp,qc}(X,\Prism_X)$ for the full subcategory of $(p,d)$-complete $\Prism_X$-complexes on $X$ which are quasi-coherent modulo $(p,d)$ when regarded as complexes on $X_{p=0}$ (via restriction of scalars along the Hodge-Tate structure map $\mathcal{O}_X/p \to \Prism_X/(p,d)$). \end{enumerate} For proper maps $f:Y \to X$, we shall abusively regard sheaves on $Y$ as sheaves on $X$ via (derived) pushforward, e.g., $\mathcal{O}_Y \in D_{qc}(X)$ denotes $Rf_* \mathcal{O}_Y$, etc. \end{notation}